EEOB-BioData/EEOB-BCB-546/software.md

 ssh your_ISU_NETID@hpc-class.its.iastate.edu
 ```

 After you execute this command, you will be prompted to input your ISU NETID password.
-IF you enter the correct password, you will then be in your home directory on the remote machine.
+IF you enter the correct password, you will then be in your home directory on the head node of the remote machine.

+HPC-Class is a cluster that uses a SLURM scheduler.
+So to run an analysis on this cluster, you must
+submit your job using a SLURM script.
+There is a script generator that you can use to create this file: [HPC-Class SLURM Script Generator](https://www.hpc.iastate.edu/guides/classroom-hpc-cluster/slurm-job-script-generator).

 ## Text Editors